I’m pleased to be working with Resource Guru to bring you this article packed with our tried-and-tested time management

 Anyhow, my point is that different email approaches will work for different people.
 I know people who never delete anything from their inbox and use the search function with advanced filters to find what they are looking for.

-An organised inbox is a sanity-saver when you are juggling multiple projects.
+An organized inbox is a sanity-saver when you are juggling multiple projects.

 8. Integrate Your Schedules

 Time management is important if you want to stay organized, and that’s never more important than when you have several projects on the go at once, all of which are apparently a priority.

 Integrating your schedules will help you see all the key milestones at once.

 You can do this in your project management software tool or a resource scheduling tool.
 At its simplest, make a milestone planner and use that to see which months are going to be your busy times.